Interest-only mortgage loan: this is how it works

 - Your monthly mortgage payment will remain low as you do not need to pay off the principal amount

-The above chart is based on a mortgage loan of €300,000 at a 3% interest rate.
+The chart on the right side is based on a mortgage loan of €300,000 at a 3% interest rate.

 An interest-only mortgage loan is sometimes also called a redemption-free mortgage loan, as you do not have to redeem your loan in principle.
 You only pay off your mortgage in its entirety at the end of term (usually after 30 years).
 But you do pay interest every month.
 Early repayments are certainly possible, though.
 Annually you can make penalty-free repayments up to a certain percentage of the principal amount.
 This percentage is at least 10% and may even be as high as 100% (depending on the money lender).
 So in the latter case you can redeem your loan entirely without penalty.